klmnden/azure-docs.tr-tr/articles/data-factory/v1/data-factory-use-custom-activities.md

         foreach (LinkedService ls in linkedServices)
             logger.Write("linkedService.Name {0}", ls.Name);

-        // get the first Azure Storate linked service from linkedServices object
+        // get the first Azure Storage linked service from linkedServices object
         // using First method instead of Single since we are using the same
         // Azure Storage linked service for input and output. inputLinkedService = linkedServices.First(